 The W196 made its racing debut at the 1954 French Grand Prix.
 At that time, the engine offered 257 horsepower.
 With continued development, the engine would eventually produce 290 BHP at 8500 RPM.

 Mercedes-Benz created both open and closed wheel versions.
-The streamlined, aerodynamic closed-wheeled versions were known as the 'Type Monza' and used for high speed tracks.
-The conventional open-wheel version were used on the more technical tracks.
+The streamlined, aerodynamic closed-wheeled versions were known as the 'Type Monza' and used for high-speed tracks.
+The conventional open-wheel version was used on the more technical tracks.

 For the 1955 season, Stirling Moss joined the team.
 He started the season off by winning the Argentinian Grand Prix.
-Mercedes-Benz used a special short wheelbase version of their car at Moncao.
+Mercedes-Benz used a special short-wheelbase version of their car at Monaco.

-At LeMans, a Mercedes-Benz 300 SLR was involved in a terrible accident which killed over 80 spectators.
-As a result many Formula 1 races were cancelled that season.
+At LeMans, a Mercedes-Benz 300 SLR was involved in a terrible accident that killed over 80 spectators.
+As a result, many Formula 1 races were canceled that season.
 Fangio and Moss won the four that were run, and Fangio was crowned champion again.

 At the end of the season, and due to the Le Mans accident, Mercedes-Benz retired their W196 racing program.
 With nine victories out of twelve Grand Prix starts, the W196 is one of the most dominant and finest racing cars ever created. by Daniel Vaughan | Apr 2015

 The first Daimler-Benz formula racing car built after the war.
 In this car, Juan Manuel Fangio won the 1954 and 1955 world championship titles.
 When new formula racing regulations were introduced in 1954 that allowed an engine displacement of 750cc i....[continue reading]